binance-chain/docs-site/docs/api-reference/dex-api/paths.md

 **Description:** Gets a list of transactions.
 Multisend transaction is not available in this API.
 Currently 'confirmBlocks' and 'txAge' are not supported.

-**Query Window:** Default query window is latest 24 hours; he maximum start - end query window is 3 months.
+**Query Window:** Default query window is latest 24 hours;The maximum start - end query window is 3 months.

 **Rate Limit:** 60 requests per IP per minute.